 Help for Businesses and Workers

 Business Assistance Resources Available

 The Woodlands Area Chamber of Commerce lists a variety of resources available to local businesses affected by the pandemic, including CARES Act Funding Options.
-Complete details can be found at
+Read the complete details.

 Beware of Stimulus Check Scams

 As you may know, the government is preparing to distribute stimulus checks to help provide relief to households due to the COVID-19 crises.
 Scammers use public health emergencies as opportunities for new fraud schemes.
 In fact, The Federal Trade Commission has already received complaints about stimulus checks scams.
 Learn how to protect yourself from these scams.

 When available, childcare information will be updated here.

 Food Banks—How You Can Help